What is Destiny?

 There are 5 engram types you might get from battle.
 White, Green, Blue, Purple and Yellow.
-Take these to the Cryptarch in The Tower and decrypt them for gear.
+Take these to the Cryptarch at The Farm and decrypt them for gear.
 White will decrypt into Common gear.
 Green into Uncommon.
 Blue into Rare.
 Purple into Legendary.
 Yellow into Exotic.

 What is Light and how is it calculated?